Insight Monitor

 Share

 On January 29, 2022, shortly after the Freedom Convoy protests began in Ottawa, a separate convoy of about a thousand vehicles travelled from Lethbridge to the border town of Coutts, Alberta, to protest COVID-19 vaccine mandates and public health measures.
 The demonstration led to a two-week blockade at a key Canada-US border crossing.
-In February 2022, police arrested Anthony Olienick and Chris Carbert after finding firearms, ammunition, and body armour in a trailer where the men stayed during the protest.
-Law enforcement argued that the two men intended to use the Coutts blockade as a starting point for a broader uprising and were willing to resort to violence against the RCMP.
+In February 2022, police charged four men after finding firearms, ammunition, and body armour in a trailer where the individuals stayed during the protest.
+Law enforcement argued that they intended to use the Coutts blockade as a starting point for a broader uprising and were willing to resort to violence against the RCMP.
+Two of the men, Christopher Lysak and Jerry Morin, pleaded guilty to lesser weapons-related charges.
+The other two, Anthony Olienick and Chris Carbert, went to trial for conspiracy to commit murder.

 This post is for paid subscribers